Dinnerbone/BukkitFullOfMoon/README.md

 Currently works on Spigot 1.17.1!
 To create a moon world with Multiverse (recommended), just type `/mv create moon normal -g MoonGenerator`

 Generation at the moment is quite basic, it generates terrain with craters and occasionally flags.
 Customization is available in the config.
-Flags are currently not qorking quite right.
+Flags are currently not working quite right.
 Ores and moon bases/rockets are next on the list for generated objects.